The Crash Course on Emotions We All Missed in Kindergarten

 • Type 8: Show vulnerability without armor

-• Type 9: Express disagreement immediately
+• Type 9: Express disagreement immediately, not hours later

 Day 7: Integration